cosmic-zip/maidz/README.md

 NoScript [go to "settings" and check "also apply on whitelisted sites"]

-Perspectives [SSL-Cerﬁticate-Control - go to settings: "notary servers" -> check "only contact when websites cause security error"]
+Perspectives [SSL-Certificate-Control - go to settings: "notary servers" -> check "only contact when websites cause security error"]

 RefControl [controls your HTTP-Referers - setting: "block" -> "3rd parties only"] Request Policy [rejects cross-site requests]
 WOT [Web of Trust - user based website ratings that show up in websearches.
 Caution: Not very accurate.
 Always double check when in doubt.
-This addon tends to get abused by diﬀerent groups of users who either give malicious sites good ratings - or ﬂag perfectly good sites.]
+This addon tends to get abused by different groups of users who either give malicious sites good ratings - or flag perfectly good sites.]
 PwdHash [Nice addon to help your password management.
-Use "F2" when entering a password into a password ﬁeld when setting up a new account somewhere to create a MD5-hash using your password and the domain.
-(When logging in you have to select the password-ﬁeld and press F2 again to run the hashing.)
-This way you can use the same password on diﬀerent sites without having to worry about security implications - because every site gets its own password generated through the hash.
+Use "F2" when entering a password into a password field when setting up a new account somewhere to create a MD5-hash using your password and the domain.
+(When logging in you have to select the password-field and press F2 again to run the hashing.)
+This way you can use the same password on different sites without having to worry about security implications - because every site gets its own password generated through the hash.
 The tool is provided by Standford University and can be trusted.
 No data is actually transmitted to their servers.
 The hash is generated using your local java-script.
 If you need to login from a machine that doesn't have pwdhash installed: go to https://www.pwdhash.com/ -> their SSL is very strong.]

 FoxyProxy [a convenient Proxy Switcher]

 Useragent Switcher [Does exactly that.
-But be careful: If you set your user-agent as shown below - using this addon it will overwrite these settings and will not automatically restore them if you turn oﬀ the switcher.
-So you would have to manually reconﬁgure about:conﬁg again.
+But be careful: If you set your user-agent as shown below - using this addon it will overwrite these settings and will not automatically restore them if you turn off the switcher.
+So you would have to manually reconfigure about:config again.
 Which kinda sucks.
 But you can get a whole load really cool user agents here.
 Simply download the .xml and import it to the Useragent Switcher.
-There are really neat current agents in there: e.g. all kinds of diﬀerent web browser for all OSs and of course various bots.
+There are really neat current agents in there: e.g. all kinds of different web browser for all OSs and of course various bots.
 Google bot comes in handy when you need access to some forum... wink]

 Web Developer [Has some cool features.
 If you like inspecting websites just check it out.]
 Bloody Vikings [Creates disposable mail-addresses]
 Note: You don't need Ghostery.
 The above mentioned Adblock lists do a much better job protecting you from web-tracking without using the additional resourced Ghostery uses.